 We have THREE preschool openings, ages 18 months-4 years old.

 We offer a wonderful preschool program with fabulous NEW curriculum, added to our reading program that has been in place over the last two decades.
 Children are "over" prepared for Kindergarten by the time they are ready to promote.
 They typically are reading between a 1st and 2nd grade reading level.
 In September 2020, we will be offering Kindergarten and will continue to teach early elementary grades.

 Our hours of operation are from 7 a.m. to 5:30 p.m.
 If you need hours outside of these, they are considered on a case-by-case basis.
-Preschool is taught between the hours of 9 a.m. - 5 p.m.
+Preschool hours 8 a.m. - 1 p.m.

 Our teachers take yearly training of over 30 hours each year.
 Here are the titles of training for 2018.

 * More Than Baby Talk (5 clock hours)